Locations:

 Tell us about yourself.

-I was born in Ottawa, Canada, and moved to Michigan when I was 7 years old.
-I attended Michigan State University for college, where I majored in physiology, with minors in bioethics and philosophy.
+I was born in Ottawa, Canada, and moved to Michigan when I was 7.
+I went to Michigan State University, where I majored in physiology, with minors in bioethics and philosophy.
 After graduating with my bachelor’s, I took a research gap year at the University of Michigan before enrolling at CCLCM in 2021.
-I’m in my final year here at CCLCM and will be graduating in 2026.
+I’m in my final year here and am looking forward to graduating in 2026.

 Why CCLCM?

 I love CCLCM’s approach to assessments.
-The lack of emphasis on testing means that we get more opportunities to engage in problem-based learning and to collaborate with each other.
-CCLCM also strongly values introspection as a learning tool, and I thoroughly enjoy receiving detailed feedback and engaging in reflective writing.
-These opportunities for self-directed growth are enhanced by small class sizes as well as faculty who are eager to serve as mentors.
+The lack of emphasis on testing means that we get more opportunities to engage in problem-based learning and collaborate with each other.
+CCLCM also strongly values introspection as a learning tool.
+I really enjoy the in-depth feedback and reflective writing exercises that we get.
+Those opportunities for growth are enhanced by small class sizes and faculty that are eager to help in any way they can.

 What are some of your favorite CCLCM experiences?

-One of my favorite experiences at CCLCM has been being involved with Stethos, our school’s medical humanities journal.
-I served as an editor for the journal during my first couple of years of medical school and have since served as co-editor-in-chief during my third and fourth years.
-I’m constantly in awe of the creativity and artistic talent of folks in our community and beyond.
-Viewing medicine through a humanistic lens provides me with a refreshing reminder as to why I chose to enter this profession.
+One of my favorite experiences here has been being a part of Stethos, our medical humanities journal.
+I served as an editor for the first couple of years and am now co-editor-in-chief.
+I’m constantly in awe of the talent in our community.
+It’s refreshing to read different perspectives and look at medicine through a humanistic lens.

-I also had the privilege of co-leading our school’s book club during my second year.
-Not only did I get to connect with my peers over books, but we also hosted amazing guests like Nobel Prize-winning physician-scientist Dr. Robert Lefkowitz, MD, who spoke about his career journey.
+I also had the privilege of co-leading the school’s book club in my second year here.
+Not only did I get to connect with my peers over books but we also hosted amazing guests like Nobel Prize-winning physician and biochemist Robert Lefkowitz, MD, who spoke about his journey to becoming a physician-scientist.

 Tell us about your research year project.